 Data Security: Data security was the most important concern that had hindered the acceptance of the cloud computing initially.
 Storing and processing the data, running software, using CPU and virtual Machines on others' infrastructure were some serious concerns for the users initially.
 Data breach, data integrity and data loss are major security issues that posed threats to organization's data and software.
-Moreover, the multi-tenancy model and pooled computing resources over cloud have introduced new security challenges requiring new techniques to tackle with [4] [5] [6].
+Moreover, the multitenancy model and pooled computing resources over cloud have introduced new security challenges requiring new techniques to tackle with [4] [5] [6].

-Deepak Panth, Dhananjay Mehta, and Rituparna Shelgaonkar, A Survey on Security Mechanisms of Leading Cloud Service Providers, in INTERNATIONAL JOURNAL OF COMPUTER APPLICATIONS 98(1) at 34 (July 2014) (emphasis added).
+of Leading Cloud Service Providers, in International Journal of Computer Applications 98(1) at 34 (July 2014) (emphasis added).
+23

-70. The '237 patent claims are directed toward a solution rooted in computer technology and use technology unique to computers and computer networking to overcome a problem specifically arising in the realm of secure distributed computing.
-For example, claims of the '237 patent require transcrypting protected electronic information using one or more intermediary computing devices specially configured to yield a desired result-a result that overrides the routine and conventional sequence of events in electronic communications, even encrypted electronic communications.

-71. The '237 patent is directed to specific problems in the field of cryptography.
+- 71. The '237 patent claims are directed toward a solution rooted in computer technology and use technology unique to computers and computer networking to overcome a problem specifically arising in the realm of secure distributed computing.
+For example, claims of the '237 patent require transcrypting protected electronic information using one or more intermediary computing devices specially configured to yield a desired result-a result that overrides the routine and conventional sequence of events in electronic communications, even encrypted electronic communications. - The '237 patent is directed to specific problems in the field of cryptography.
 In the "Background" section of the patent, the '237 patent explains that encryption systems use "keys," similar to passwords, to control how plaintext is encrypted and decrypted.
 '237 patent, col. 2:65-3:13.
 An encryption system thereby encrypts and decrypts information differently depending upon the key input.
 Id.
 Two common cryptanalytic attacks, linear and differential cryptanalysis, analyze large amounts of cipher text (encrypted information) and different possible keys in order to eventually converge on the correct key and break the encryption.
 Id. at col. 3:1-3:13.
 Both attacks exploit the fact that some encryption systems use static keys to create

-&lt;sup>24 See also Vaibhav Khadilkar, Murat Kantarcioglu, and Bhavani Thuraisingham, Secure Data Processing in a Hybrid Cloud at 1-2, Computing Research Repository (CoRR) abs/1105.1982 (2011) ("The emergence of cloud computing has created a paradigm shift by allowing parallel processing of massive amounts of data. . . .
+&lt;sup>23 See also Vaibhav Khadilkar, Murat Kantarcioglu, and Bhavani Thuraisingham, Secure Data Processing in a Hybrid Cloud at 1-2, Computing Research Repository (CoRR) abs/1105.1982 (2011) ("The emergence of cloud computing has created a paradigm shift by allowing parallel processing of massive amounts of data. . . .
 [H]ow do users protect themselves from cloud service providers who may be able to access their data?
 This issue is related to data security and is relevant for users since their data is placed at the provider's site.").

 the cipher text.
 Id.
-In other words, using the same key over and over gives an attacker more information to work with.
+In other words, using the same key repeatedly gives an attacker more information to work with.
 The inventions of the '237 patent introduce several novel techniques to overcome these weaknesses and allow encrypted information to be securely transferred through an intermediary.

-72. The preemptive effect of the claims of the '237 patent are concretely circumscribed by specific limitations.
+73. The preemptive effect of the claims of the '237 patent are concretely circumscribed by specific limitations.
 For example, claim 1 of the '237 patent requires: